TitilayoMG/Optimizing-Inventory-with-MySQL/README.md

 * Data Cleaning
 ![](DataFormat.PNG)

-## Data Analysis

 ## Key Analysis
-* Analyze the sales trend and calculated sales stock levels based on sales reliability and lead time.
+* Analyzed the sales trend and calculated sales stock levels based on sales reliability and lead time.
 * Calculated the optimal reorder point, which is the level at which a new order should be placed.
 * Automated the calculation of reorder points to avoid repeating the same process over and over again.